zdsman/fsetgrp-api/README.md

 - **AvailableAssignments** - List of available assignement FRIs associated to the group
 - **Blueprints** - List of Blueprint FRIs associated to the group
 - **UserAssignments** - List of all user assignments in the group
-  - **UserFri** - FRI of the User
+  - **UserId** - FRI of the User
   - **AssignmentFris** - List of all assignment FRIs associated with the User

 #### Enabling Assignments
-Same as `list_groups`
+- OR
+  - `fset:grp:assignment:*:fset-group-admin:*:g-<groupId>:*`
+  - `fset:grp:assignment:*:fset-group-admin:*:o-*:*`

 ### Delete Group
 Deletes an existing group.

 An error will be returned under the following conditions:
 1. The group does not exist
-2. The caller is not the owner of the group.
-Only a group owner can delete a group.
+2. The caller is not the owner of the group AND has no enabling assignements.
+A group owner can delete a group without any addition assignments.
 3. Group has active assignements and/or associated resources that require deleting first.

 ```